gomi42/FocalMaster/README.md

 ![barcode view](Images/Error.jpg)

 As shown below the command "CF 29" is recognized as a barcode but ignored because its not a program barcode.
-Usually the FocalMaster is able to ignore none-program barcodes.
-But there might be cases where such barcodes are wrongly tried to read as program barcodes - without success.
-It can help to create a new image out of existing one but remove the identified none-program barcodes and try again.
+In case FocalMaster cannot identify any barcode the output just shows the result with the maximum box size (see below).

 ![barcode view](Images/Debug.jpg)